-What Cube 3D actually does
+What does Cube 3D actually do?

 Step 1: Enable the right Studio permissions

-- Allow EditableImage / EditableMesh APIs — without this, textures get stripped silently
+- Allow EditableImage / EditableMesh APIs, or

 Step 2: Write a prompt that actually works